Study Abroad: Australia, UK, USA: The Ultimate Student Guide

 USA

-In the USA, the average fee is between USD 4,800 and $48,500 per year.
-For private colleges, the tuition fee is around USD 32,500, and for public colleges, the cost is around USD 24,300 per year.
-The tuition fees may vary depending on whether a student attends a private or a public college.
+In the USA, average yearly tuition is USD 4,800 to $48,500.
+Private colleges charge around USD 32,500, and public colleges are about USD 24,300 per year.
+Costs may differ based on whether you choose a private or public institution.

 3. Employment And Immigration Opportunities